-Financial aid is at the top of every college undergrad’s mind around this time of year, but it’s important for graduate students to think about some of the opportunities for tuition assistance that are out there as well.
+Financial aid is at the top of every college student's mind and it’s important for graduate students to think about some of the opportunities for tuition assistance that are out there as well.

-This goes doubly so when you’re a nurse considering a Master of Science in Nursing degree.
+This goes doubly so when you’re a nurse considering an advanced nursing degree.
 If you’re interested in a career as an educator, there’s one resource you absolutely must look into: the Nurse Faculty Loan Program (NFLP).

 The NFLP is an excellent way to earn an advanced degree at a fraction of the usual cost.
 But many people aren’t sure how it works or if it will apply to them.
 Today, we’re taking a closer look at this vital source of financial aid, revealing how nurses interested in teaching can get the most out of this incredible resource.